khanhnguyendata/logweight/README.md

 The parameters of the model (the regression coefficients and the decision boundary) are also used to give simple, actionable numbers that I could use for my weight loss journey.

-2. Build this machine learning model from scratch without using 3rd-party libraries (aside from numpy and pandas), including the algorithm (batch gradient ascent), k-fold cross validation, performance metrics, ROC curve, and other related visualizations.
+2. Build this machine learning model from scratch without using 3rd-party libraries (aside from numpy and pandas).
+This includes the model algorithm (batch gradient ascent), k-fold cross validation, performance metrics, ROC curve, and other related visualizations.

 You can read about the result of this project in my writeup on [Medium](https://link.medium.com/9KJRGuzsqU).